Structure of K\"ahler foliations with negative transverse Ricci curvature: Abstract

 \section{Abstract}

 We investigate the structure of transversely K\" ahler foliations with quasi-negative tranverse Ricci curvature.
-In particular, we prove a de Rham type theorem decomposition on the leaf space where we characterize each factor.
+In particular, we prove a de Rham type decomposition theorem on the leaf space where we characterize each factor.
+This can be seen as a foliated analog of Nadel and Frankel's uniformization theorem for canonically polarized manifold.
+This is also related to the works of the second named author on codimension one singular foliations with transverse hyperbolic structure.
+Further properties are established when the ambient manifold is compact K\"ahler and the foliation is holomorphic.